 |...for many it’s an opportunity to feel healthier, save money and, perhaps most importantly, reset their relationship with alcohol.|

 In 2019, an estimated 4.2 million people took part in the challenge, and this will no doubt have increased this year.
 People’s reasons for trying Dry January differ, but for many it’s an opportunity to feel healthier, save money and, perhaps most importantly, reset their relationship with alcohol.

-This year, I decided to give it a go.
+Last year, I decided to give it a go.
 I wanted to try to be healthier generally, and what better way to kick-start the process than quitting the booze for 31 days straight?

 The first few days were easy enough.
 I had a fairly indulgent Christmas and New Year period, so a respite from alcohol was welcome.
-I worried that once I headed back into the office I’d find it hard to avoid the traditional Friday night trip to the pub with colleagues, but it was surprisingly easy to resist.

 Like many people, I felt pretty sluggish coming into the New Year.
 Drinking has a heavy impact on your sleep cycle, leaving you feeling tired and lethargic the morning after.
 Within just a few days of giving up, I noticed I was sleeping much better and waking up feeling energetic and motivated.